joangmm/Rehabilitation_app/README.md

 Special thanks to my supervisor: **Pedro Omedas Morera**.
 Author: **Joan Garcia Marty**.

-Below, you will find a link to a video of the application in its current state, after having modified it taking into account the user feedback.
+Below, you will find a link to a video of the application in its final state, after having modified it taking into account the user feedback.

 [![Rehabilitation application using PoseNET](https://img.youtube.com/vi/H5bBnkUZX1Y/0.jpg)](https://www.youtube.com/watch?v=H5bBnkUZX1Y)